 June 17, 2021 – The Milwaukee Mile – West Allis, WI

 Sanction Number: 21-TERG-55690

 Held under the 2021 SCCA Time Trials Rules (TTR)

 - This event is organized by the Milwaukee Region of Sports Car Club of America, Inc. (SCCA) and will be held under the 2021 SCCA Time Trial Rules (TTR) except as amended by these Supplemental Regulations.

 - Purpose: These Track Day events are designed to be NON-COMPETITIVE opportunities for participants to learn first-hand from experienced instructors and to practice repeatedly, at safe non-racing speeds, the basic principles and skills upon which the sport of motor racing is based.
 Track Day events may be limited to the first 60 entries per event.

-- ON-LINE REGISTRATION for this event is available.
-Please go to MotorSportReg and navigate to the calendar entries for this event:
+- ON-LINE REGISTRATION for these events is available.
+Please go to MotorSportReg and navigate to the calendar entries for these events:

 - Event Registrar: